Ghini/ghini.desktop/doc/ghini-family.rst

 ghini.pocket
 -----------------------------------------------

+ghini.pocket is an `Android app <https://play.google.com/store/apps/details?id=me.ghini.pocket>`_.

-This is the very first program you definitely want to use next to ghini.desktop.  ghini.pocket puts a snapshot of your database in your pocket, it puts at the tip of your fingers all most relevant information about any plant in your garden:
+This is absolutely the first program you definitely want to use next to ghini.desktop.  ghini.pocket puts a snapshot of your database in your pocket, it puts at the tip of your fingers all most relevant information about any plant in your garden: